|

 Best extras: If you want a really decent set of extras, then get either the Anchor Bay 2003 UK R2 Evil Dead Trilogy boxset, which has the film in both open & matted formats and extras over two discs, or the Anchor Bay 2007 US R1 Ultimate Edition, which has both formats of the film and extras spread over three discs.
 On balance, the Ultimate Edition comes out top, although each release has some of its own exclusive extras, so they're both worth owning.
 The full screen version on the UK box-set is the same transfer as was used on the earlier Anchor Bay 1-5 picture disc DVD releases, and has the Cheryl zoom tweak, but the lightning shot has been put back in.
 Both the widescreen versions, and the full screen version on the Ultimate Edition are virtually identical, and the untampered versions.
 The picture quality isn't as sharp or clear as the Elite DVD, and they suffer from overly high contrast making the reds bleed on screen in places, this is especially apparent when compared to the Elite transfer.
 The differences really noticeable on the title screen, here.

 Purest transfer: By that I mean the movie transfer closest to the original theatrical release, without any visual or audio tweaks or alterations.
-The best version, if you don't mind getting fanmade material, is The Evil Dead - The Treasures Collection DVD.
-This release uses a transfer taken from the 1985 Japanese Herald Videogram Laserdisc, which was arguably the best transfer of The Evil Dead ever made available, and it's in the original open matte 1.37:1 aspect ratio.
-The drawback of this release is unremovable Japanese subtitles (as does the source laserdisc), although they're fairly unobtrusive.
-Two major things separate this version from every other; its colour timing, and its picture framing.
+The best version, if you don't mind getting fanmade material, is the Book Of The Dead fanmade DVD.
+This release is an restored version of the 1.33:1 open matte transfer taken from the 2010 US Anchor Bay Limited Edition Blu-Ray, which was arguably the best retail transfer of The Evil Dead ever made available (although the 1985 Japanese Herald Videogram Laserdisc is a close second).
+Two major things separate this version from every other DVD; its colour timing, and its picture framing.
 It's worth just noting that although there are a fair number of different DVD releases of The Evil Dead, in terms of colour timing & picture framing they're all basically identical.
-The colour timing on this transfer is much bluer & colder than either the Elite or Anchor Bay transfers which are too warm, with their white balance appearing pink in places.
+The colour timing on the Blu-Ray is much bluer & colder than either the Elite or Anchor Bay retail DVD transfers which are too warm, with their white balance appearing pink in places.
 This subtle colder change seems to alter the whole 'feel' of the movie and the film seems much scarier because of it.
 Additionally there is also quite a difference in picture framing between this, and all the other versions.
-The standard DVD transfer seems to have been zoomed in by around 5%, meaning the laserdisc version has more visual information on each side of the frame.
-The 1982 Palace Pictures VHS, 1995 Japanese Beam laserdisc, 1999 US Elite laserdisc, along with every DVD version all seem to be basically identical, only differing very slightly on colour timing, brightness levels.
+The standard retail DVD transfer used the world over seems to have been zoomed in by around 5%, meaning the Blu-Ray version has more visual information on each side of the frame.
+The 1982 Palace Pictures VHS, 1995 Japanese Beam laserdisc, 1999 US Elite laserdisc, along with every DVD version all seem to be basically identical, only differing very slightly on colour timing and brightness levels.

-1985 Japanese Herald Videogram Laserdisc -Vs- 1999 US R1 Elite special edition DVD
+2010 US Anchor Bay Limited Edition Blu-Ray -Vs- 1985 Japanese Herald Videogram Laserdisc -Vs- 1999 US R1 Elite special edition DVD

 Sam Raimi's DVD Tweaks